jorge-armando-navarro-flores/wp_online_store_content_creator/README.md

 # wp_online_store_content_creator
-# this script automates the creation of an online store
+ This script automates the creation of an online store